Zimbra-Community/owncloud-zimlet/README.md

 No service restart is needed after changing this file.

+### Storing your password in the Zimlet?

+When the user stores the Nexctloud password on the Zimlet, that password is stored unencrypted in the Zimbra LDAP.
+As an admin you can either disable the storing of the password OR let your users use an `app password` or `device password` see https://docs.nextcloud.com/server/stable/user_manual/session_management.html#managing-devices.

 ### Un-installing (For both production and development mode)

 	rm -Rf /opt/zimbra/zimlets-deployed/_dev/tk_barrydegraaff_owncloud_zimlet/